 Hi!
 I am a tenure track Assistant Professor at the Finance Department at Nova SBE in Lisbon.
+I have a Ph.D. degree in Economics from CERGE-EI.

 My research interests lie between Macroeconomics and Household Finance.
 I develop structural models that encompass individual expectation heterogeneity and heterogeneity in search frictions.